TS000/lighthouse-developer-portal/docs/contributing-guide.md

 ## Get Started

-Follow along the [Running Locally](https://department-of-veterans-affairs.github.io/lighthouse-embark/running-locally/) doc to start working on lighthouse-embark.
+Follow along the [Running Locally](https://department-of-veterans-affairs.github.io/lighthouse-developer-portal/running-locally/) doc to start working on lighthouse-developer-portal.
 You can use GitHub Codespaces (preferred) or run the app locally using Docker.

-_lighthouse-embark was built from [Backstage](https://backstage.io/docs/overview/what-is-backstage) by using `npx @backstage/create-app`.
+_lighthouse-developer-portal was built from [Backstage](https://backstage.io/docs/overview/what-is-backstage) by using `npx @backstage/create-app`.
 The @department-of-veterans-affairs/lighthouse-bandicoot team upgrades Backstage regularly to maintain access to the latest features._

 ## Code of conduct

-This project adheres to the [Spotify FOSS Code of Conduct](https://github.com/department-of-veterans-affairs/lighthouse-embark/blob/main/CODE_OF_CONDUCT.md).
+This project adheres to the [Spotify FOSS Code of Conduct](https://github.com/department-of-veterans-affairs/lighthouse-developer-portal/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to honor this code.

 ## Contribution requirements